fleeshka/Hand-Gesture-Recognition/models/README.md

 - `gesture_lr.pkl`: A pickle file containing the trained Logistic Regression model and its associated label encoder.
 This model recognizes hand gestures from normalized MediaPipe hand landmarks.

-- `model_testing.py`: A Python script for testing the trained model in real-time using your webcam.
-It uses OpenCV and MediaPipe to detect hand landmarks, processes them, and predicts gestures with the loaded model.

 ## Training Models